lbormann/darts-extern/README.md

 ### Prerequisite

-You need to have a running caller - https://github.com/lbormann/autodarts-caller - (latest version)
+* You need to have an installed caller - https://github.com/lbormann/autodarts-caller - (latest version)
+* You need to have an installed google chrome browser

 ### Run by executable (Windows)